Quantum Information Measures in Quartic and Symmetric Potentials using perturbative approach: Information measures

-In the realm of information theory, Shannon entropy, originally introduced by Claude Shannon in 1948 in his publication `A Mathematical Theory of Communication \cite{shannon}, represents an average rate of information generation from a stochastic data source.
-A higher value of Shannon entropy implies that a new value from the process provides more information.
-Mathematically, for a given distribution function $p_{i} $, Shannon entropy can be defined as follows \cite{shannon}:
+The concept of entropy is interpreted in various ways across different fields.
+In thermodynamics, entropy serves as a measure of a system's irreversibility.
+Meanwhile, within the domain of information theory, Claude Shannon proposed the idea of Shannon entropy in his publication in 1948, \textquotedblleft A Mathematical Theory of Communication \textquotedblright \cite{heisenberg}.
+This metric quantifies the average information output from a stochastic source.
+Essentially, a greater Shannon entropy value signifies that each subsequent outcome of the process carries a higher amount of information.
+Formally, for a probability distribution $p_i$, Shannon entropy is expressed as \cite{heisenberg}:

-Shannon entropy was not derived from pre-established assumptions but rather developed as a means to quantify the uncertainty principle.
-It bears a resemblance to Gibbs entropy and is occasionally referred to as "Boltzmann-Gibbs-Shannon" entropy \cite{imp3}.
-Shannon entropy can be conceptualized as the measure of uncertainty within a probability distribution connected to an information source.
-In the context of a given probability distribution in position space, Shannon entropy in the $n$th state is defined as.
+Shannon entropy was originally formulated as an independent concept, without relying on any prior assumptions, specifically to quantify uncertainty.
+It resembles Gibbs entropy and is sometimes known as \textquotedblleft Boltzmann-Gibbs-Shannon \textquotedblright entropy \cite{imp3}.
+This measure captures the uncertainty in a probability distribution linked to an information source.
+When considering a probability distribution in position space, the Shannon entropy in the $n$th state is given by \cite{qiang2010proper}: